 Last and certainly not least: the perks of the job.
 It’s no exaggeration to say that this can make or break an offer, given that access to company benefits is now a top priority for people entering the job market.
 Moreover, further down the line company loyalty hinges on having a matured benefits or rewards system in place.
 Even Sir Terry Leahy, the CEO of Tesco, understood this fundamental link, stating that the “true source of loyalty is to create benefits for people”.

 Given that it holds such esteem in the eyes of your employees, your EVP should be a showcase of all the different and desirable company benefits that you have to offer.
 As general, or as tailored as you like.
-This includes packages that you might have bought, such as Perkbox, a gym membership or life insurance but also includes the smaller things, like free coffee in the office, or a monthly lunch-out treat.
+This includes packages that you might have bought, such as Perkbox but also includes the smaller things, like free coffee in the office, or a monthly lunch-out treat.
 ‘Added value’ is the most enticing part of an EVP and is also the area you can really differentiate yourself from competitors.
 Having a cycle to work scheme, or discounts in certain shops is a clear-fire way to demonstrate that you’re putting employee happiness first.

 Ultimately an EVP is a statement of intent.
 If you’re looking to creating one, don’t start panic buying ping-pong tables.
 It’s a process that starts with deciding what should be in your EVP.
 Make it your starting point and then start following through on the ideas you’ve included.